vcejaeli/preston/README.md

 # preston(psc)
  for n423

- # web4
+ # web4 link:
  https://in-info-web4.informatics.iupui.edu/~vcejaeli/n423/preston/

+## note:
+I did get help from tutor and cousin on this, as well as lecture videos!

+## note for website:
-use fname lname on sign up to see changes on about "our users"
+- use fname lname on sign up to see changes on about "our users".
+- website should be resize friendly.
+- imgs should load in properly.

 ## idea